nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-10-11-spring-cloud-gateway-using-kubernetes-service-discovery.md

 ---
 Before going through the actual content of the blog, you should be aware of few of the concepts, such as

-* **What is Service Discovery**

-> Please follow this [POST](https://blog.nitishkumarsingh.xyz/2019-10-07-service-discvery-in-microservices/) to understand more about service discovery.

-* **What is API Gateway and why we need it?**
+* **What is Service Discovery?
+What is API Gateway and why we need it?**

-> Please follow this [POST](<>) to understand more about API Gateway.
+> Please follow this [POST](https://blog.nitishkumarsingh.xyz/2019-10-07-service-discvery-in-microservices/) to understand more about service discovery and API gateway.

+**Advantages of API Gateway**

+* There is single entry point for you application to external world.
+So, client doesn't need to know your application is split in micro-services.
+* Authentication and Authorization can be simply applied to API Gateway.
+* Security patches can be simply applied to API gateway.
+It does not mean that we should not secure our other services.
+* Different application can focus on their business code, without worrying about how client will access their applications.

+**Disadvantages of API Gateway**

+* Increased complexity, as we now have additional layer in micro-service architecture.
+* increased delay in response time, as each request need to pass through gateway.

+**Spring Cloud Gateway**

+[Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-static/spring-cloud-gateway/2.2.0.M3/reference/html/) is an implementation of API Gateway, which can be used to expose services written in any language as single endpoint.
+It's written on top of the famous [Spring framework](https://spring.io/).
+Some of the features of gateway are

+* Dynamic Service Discovery using Consul, netflix eureka and kubernetes etcd.
+* ability to match route request using any attribute such as method type, headers and etc.
+* ability to write custom path and filters(logging, authorization and etc.)
+* Load balancing and circuit breaker pattern support
+* compatible with all Spring projects, which opens a lot of possibility
+* support of spring reactive

+Let's see how we can leverage spring cloud gateway in kubernetes for routing the request.
 We won't go in detail about what is Kubernetes and it's components in this post.
 Let's see how we can use API gateway from scratch.

 1. **Create Spring Gateway application**